AACN-REACT/C-vsJavascript/README.md

 <li> Mono</li>
 </ul>

-<p>Javascript runs on primarily on web browsers, and NodeJS can be installed directly on to a OS while running on chrome's v8 engine , javascript engines can be implemented on many devices and environments</p>
+<p>Javascript runs on primarily on web browsers.
+It is also used in NodeJS which can be installed directly on to a OS utilizing chrome's v8 engine , javascript engines can be implemented on many devices and environments</p>

 <p>Both these languages are afforded cross-platform ubiquity, appearing on multiple operating systems.